berkott/berkan.xyz/_posts/2022-05-26-transformersPart2.md

 title: 'Understanding Transformers Part 2: Technical Details of Transformers'
 date: 2023-01-04
 permalink: /posts/2023/01/transformersPart2/
-excerpt: "Part two post in a series about understanding Transformers.
+excerpt: "Part two in a series about understanding Transformers.
 This post focuses on the the technical details of Transformers."
 tags:
   - Artificial Intelligence
 ---